-On the 29th, the white spirit came, accompanied by a bright female figure; they all sang a hymn, which Mrs. H-- certainly did not know before; then he thanked her for her prayers, and they departed through the door.
-Mrs. H-- said, she longed earnestly to go with them.
-The white spirit had previously promised her, that the dark one would come to her no more.
+On the 29th, the white spirit came, accompanied by a bright female figure; they all sang a hymn, which Mrs. Hcertainly did not know before; then he thanked her for her prayers, and they departed through the door.
+Mrs. Hsaid, she longed earnestly to go with come to her no more.

-In August, there came to me a woman from Lenach, by name L.-- S.--, desiring to speak to Mrs. H.--, on the subject of some extraordinary annoyances with which she had been troubled for several years.
-She had been told that Mrs. H.--

-saw apparitions, but had heard no particulars what-
+In August, there came to me a woman from Lenach, by name L---- S----, desiring to speak to Mrs. H----, on the subject of some extraordinary annoyances with which she had been troubled for several years.
+She had been told that Mrs. H---- saw apparitions, but had heard no particulars whatever.

-She said, " In the house I lived in, I heard sounds by night, like rolling of balls, groaning, and weeping: and sometimes a weight seemed to fall upon me: and something unseen would approach me, so near, that I actually felt its breath.
-All this made me so ill, that I left the house."
+She said, "In the house I lived in, I heard sounds by night, like rolling o" balls, groaning, and weeping; and some times a weight seemed to fall upon me and something unseen would approach me, so near, that I actually felt its breath All this made me so ill, that I left the house."
 I asked her, in what house this had happened; and great was my surprise, to hear it was in Bellon's.
-"When I went home to Lenach," she said, "I heard nothing; but afterwards going to service at Neustadt, I found mayelf tormented as before; and, in addition, I often may a white apparition standing by my bedside.
-I fell ill, and returned home again; and there I was persecuted by a frequent sound of moaning, which my mother heard as well as I, and which troubled us for two years.
+"When I went home to Lenach," she said, "I heard nothing; but afterwards going to service at Neustadt, I found myself tormented as before; and, in addition, I often saw a white apparition standing by my bedside.
+I fell ill, and returned home again; and there I was persecuted by a frequent sound of moaning, which my mother heard as well as I, and which trou- . bled us for two years.
 I often heard things thrown after me, but could never find any thing; and also a sort of imperfect speaking, as if people were trying to speak, and could not.
 On waking suddenly, I sometimes saw the white apparition standing by my bed."
 The mother of this woman (who was married, and had children) confirmed all she said; adding, that the sounds were heard by her husband, who had also seen a dark figure.

-I arranged that this woman-the daughter-should sleep a night in Mrs. H--'s room, in order to ascertain if she saw the apparitions that came to Mrs. H--.
+I arranged that this woman-the daughter-should sleep a night in Mrs. H--'s room, in order to ascertain if she saw the apparitions that came to Mrs. H-----.
 She did not, but she heard them; and the consequence to us was, that the dark spirit, who had not lately been seen, returned, and troubled us for some time.
 These circumstances will be alluded to again.

-Some time afterwards, I saw this woman on her deathbed, when she assured me, that all she had told us was true; and added, that the dark spirit had, seven days before, informed her and her husband of their approaching death by a sign, which, as she was then dying, she could not explain to me.
+Some time afterwards, I saw this wothem.
+The white spirit had previously man on her deathbed, when she assured me, that all she had told us was true; and added, that the dark spirit had, seven days before, informed her and her husband of their approaching death by a sign, which, as she was then dying, she could not explain to me.
 She and her husband died within a few days of each other.